wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :name: peptidebond

 A peptide bond connecting two amino acids.
-Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax.
+Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax {cite}`peptidebond_2018`.
 :::

 Each protein has a free amino group on one end, called the **N terminus**.